How to rehome your greyhound when he/she is retired from racing?

 -If being transported to Europe then greyhounds will have to return to the Veterinary Surgeon 48 hours before transport to be Certified Fit for Travel.

 N.B.
 This certification must be stamped on the greyhounds Pet Passport and the IRGT will provide finance for this certification, details of which will be included in correspondence to vets.

-6. Owners will be required to take their greyhounds to a specified pick-up point on the day of transport and must ensure that they bring the greyhounds Pet Passports, Identity Cards and Microchip Registration Certificates with them on the day
+Owners will be required to take their greyhounds to a specified pick-up point on the day of transport and must ensure that they bring the greyhounds signed Pet Passports and Microchip Registration Certificates with them on the day

 7. Update RCÉTS and Notify the ICC

 All owners will be required to update RCÉTS (Rásaíocht Con Éireann/ Greyhound Racing Ireland Traceability System).

 Owner must also notify the ICC of the rehoming of their greyhound - firstname.lastname@example.org